End of Life: The Tough Questions

 Retirement is a time when many of us get to enjoy our lives without the burden of a job.
 But what if you have a bad back?
 Or simply just don’t want to spend your days lying down on the couch?
 If this is the case, you might want to consider a different type of retirement.

 One of the great things about the golden years of your life is that they can be whatever you want.
 There are no more bosses, clients, or co-workers to answer to.
 The only person you need to please is yourself.
+Even if you chose to stay in a senior care facility (such as West PACE), you might not have to please anyone there.
+While you get the medications and care, all you need to focus on is how to stay healthy.

 How do you protect your legacy?